 In 1991 Anthony Field founded the Wiggles with fellow Early Childhood undergraduate students at Macquarie University, Murray Cook (ex-Bang Shang a Lang), Greg Page, Phillip Wilcher and former Cockroaches bandmate Jeff Fatt.
 Paul Field would move from performing to management of the Wiggles while his younger brother John continued to write songs for the group, and their younger brother Anthony assumed leadership of the Wiggles.
-Above L-R Rear- Anthony, Murray, Greg; and Front Philip., and Jeff.
+Above L-R Rear- Anthony, Murray, Greg; and Front Philip and Jeff.

-Whilst still students Anthony, John, Murray, Greg and to a lesser extent Jeff wrote or adapted the twenty-six racks on the band’s debut album (above), they drew inspiration from early childhood principles of communication and interaction, limited track times to mostly under 2 minutes in recognition of the concentration span of preschoolers, and dedicated the album to Paul Field’s daughter Bernadette, who had died of SIDs in 1988.
+Whilst still students Anthony, John, Murray, Greg and to a lesser extent Jeff wrote or adapted the twenty-six tracks on the band’s debut album (above), they drew inspiration from early childhood principles of communication and interaction, limited track times to mostly under 2 minutes in recognition of the concentration span of preschoolers, and dedicated the album to Paul Field’s daughter Bernadette, who had died of SIDs in 1988.

 The recording of their album was completed on a shoestring budget in a home studio, the promo video was shot by the band and recruited friends and relations as cast members.
 ABC TV completed the final production, the old Cockroaches song Mr Wiggle’s Back In Town became Get Ready To Wiggle, so-named because that was how the band described the way children danced, and it became the band’s new name.

-The Wiggles also proved to be artful recyclers of former Cockroaches songs, adapting them for a more juvenile audience, Summer Dance became Archie’s Theme, Hot Tamales became Hot Potatoes, Another Saturday Night became Dorothy the Dinosaur’s Song, and rather than focus on hot love and teenage lust, they pitched their simple chorus/verse songs about cold spaghetti and fruit salad, to preschoolers, who lapped them up, and some songs, such as Do the Monkey, required little modification to make the transition.
+The Wiggles also proved to be artful recyclers of former Cockroaches songs, adapting them for a more juvenile audience, Summer Dance became Archie’s Theme, Hot Tamales became Hot Potatoes, Another Saturday Night became Dorothy the Dinosaur’s Song, Caveman became Caveland, and rather than focus on hot love and teenage lust, they pitched their simple chorus/verse songs about cold spaghetti and fruit salad, to preschoolers, who lapped them up, and some songs, such as Do the Monkey, required little modification to make the transition.

 The group started performing at day care centres, shopping malls, small preschool events and parties, playgroups and at nursing mothers’ association functions, often sharing the proceeds from their shows with these groups.
 In 1993 Field, Cook and Page left teaching and along with Jeff Fatt became full-time entertainers, Wilcher left for a career in classical music, and Mike Conway replaced Martin Fabinyi, who had been their manager since the Cockroaches days.

 Anthony Field was the leader and creative force within the group, all band members adopted colour-coded skivvies – yellow (Page), red (Cook), purple (Fatt), and blue (Field), and the group quickly moved to commercialization of their brand, via intensive touring, videos, TV programs, books, Wiggles merchandise, live streaming, and by 1998 they had cracked the giant US market, and the holy grail of kid’s entertainment – Disney.
 In 1999 the New York post reviewd their live performances as “Buoyant but not treacly, Australia’s contibution to kid culture is a blending of the Beatles and the Teletubbies, with a little Barney thrown in for good measure,” Below Barney the T Rex and friends.

 Anthony Field experienced both physical and mental health problems during this period, he had injured his back during a stint in the army in the period 1982-85, and by the mid-late 90’s was suffering from chronic pain, depression, anxiety, and was even suicidal, he seriously considered leaving the Wiggles.
 The workload through the early 2000’s was intensive, they were fronting 520 shows a year internationally, and their annual earnings peaked at A$45m per annum, but due to ill health Greg Page left the group in 2006, and was replaced by new lead singer Sam Moran (extreme right below).